nathan-old/GDC-student-robotics-2022/Docs/WritingRoutes.md

-#How to write robot routes
+#Writing routes
 The robot can run off of a text file (route.txt) which is found in the robot.zip file.
-It is made up off the following commands:
+It is made up off the following commands.
 # Forwards
 ```forwards, DISTANCE, SIDE```
 - DISTANCE: the (float) distance you want the robot to go in metres.
 Negative for reverse.